Skip to Main Content

 • Many states have social host liability laws, which can make the host liable for the actions of guests who have been drinking.

-• Responsible hosting of an event can help to mitigate damages and potential liability risks.
+• Hosting an event responsibly can help mitigate damage and potential liability risks.

-Depending on the type of home insurance policy you have, you may not have adequate protection for a private party.
-That’s where event liability coverage comes in: it can help fill in coverage gaps to ensure you are fully financially protected.
-Let’s a take a look at some instances where purchasing liability insurance for an event may come in handy:
+Depending on the type of home insurance policy you have, you may not have adequate coverage for a private party.
+That’s where event liability insurance comes in — it can help fill in coverage gaps for better financial protection.
+Let’s a take a look at some instances where purchasing liability insurance for an event may come in handy.

-Most standard home insurance policies include some protection for legal liability, which is designed to protect the insured if someone is injured on the property and the host is found at fault, or if the host is at fault for damage to someone else’s property.
-However, the coverage may not be sufficient.
-Special event insurance can provide a higher coverage limit for personal liability, although hosts planning to serve alcohol may want to consider liquor liability or host liquor liability insurance, as most event insurance does not specifically cover incidents directly related to alcohol served at the party.
+Most standard home insurance policies include some coverage for legal liability, which is designed to financially protect the insured if someone is injured on the property and the host is found at fault, or if the host is at fault for damage to someone else’s property.
+However, the standard coverage included in a home insurance policy may not be sufficient.
+Special event insurance can provide a higher coverage limit for personal liability.
+Note that hosts planning to serve alcohol may want to consider liquor liability or host liquor liability insurance, as most event insurance does not specifically cover incidents directly related to alcohol served at the party.

-Many professional venues carry event insurance to protect the premises and property, and private party hosts might find similar event liability coverage useful.
-Most home insurance policies provide some protection for the property where the party is being hosted, but looking into additional event liability could be worthwhile.
+Many professional venues carry event insurance to cover the premises and property, and private party hosts might find similar event liability coverage useful.
+Most home insurance policies provide some coverage for the property where the party is being hosted, but looking into additional event liability insurance could be worthwhile.
 If your event isn’t at your home, some venues may require you to show proof of liability coverage up to a certain amount before they will agree to rent you the space.

 Special event insurance often covers associated costs if an event unexpectedly needs to be canceled.
 Typically, the type of events covered include birthday and anniversary parties, baby showers and other personal events.
 Events open to the public or bachelor and bachelorette parties are usually not covered.